+An inconsistent condition has been encountered while executing file manager code on the APU.

+Crash code: 700 Module: EXCC

+CDSCMD received a status from an RCDSR/WCDSR instruction indicating an invalid channel control block (CCB).
+This can occur only on a Model 3280 Processor.

-Crash code: 801 Module: ITAM.M01 ITAM buffer management - End Buffer routine finds a CCB with zero as the address of the current buffer.
-This is usually due to improper management of the CCW buffer select bit in the CCB.
-Crash code: 802 Module: ITAM.M01 During an attempt to form ring in ITAM timer chain, the CCB is found to be already on the timer chain.
-Crash code: 803 Module: ITAM.MOl DCB.ITB field is in illogical state.
+ITAM buffer management - End Buffer routine finds a CCB with zero as the address of the current buffer.
+This is usually due to improper management of the channel command word (CCW) buffer select bit in the CCB.

+During an attempt to form ring in ITAM timer chain, the CCB is found to be already on the timer chain.

+DCB.ITB field is in illogical state.
 The field is being changed incorrectly.

-Crash code: 804 Module: ITAM.M01 Loss of buffer control using queued buffers.
+Loss of buffer control using queued buffers.
 Internal queued buffer count is greater than zero but no buffers exist.

-Crash code: 805 Module: ITAM.M01 ITAM Buffer Management - Read After Write Next Buff routine finds zero as the address of the current buffer.
-Crash code: 806 Module: ITAM.M01 ITAM Buffer Management - Next Buff routine entered, but buffer type is neither chained nor queued.
-Crash code: 807 Module: ITAM.M01 ITAM Buffer Management - Next Buff routine finds zero as the address of the current buffer.
-Crash code: 808 Module: ITAM.M01 ITAM Buffer Management - Next Buff routine finds zero as the address of the noncurrent buffer.
+ITAM Buffer Management - Read After Write Next Buff routine finds zero as the address of the current buffer.

-Crash code: 811 Module: ITFM.M00 CANITAM invoked on a non-ITAM system.
-Crash code: 813 Module: CTM Illegal response mode code.
-Crash code: 814 Module: CTM Illegal trap code from the CTM.
-Crash code: 815 Module: CTM Illegal FRMR reason code received.
-Crash code: 816 Module: CTM No allocated drop control tables.
-Crash code: 817 Module: CTM DCB.NACD is less than the number of entries on the DCT chain.
-Crash code: 819 Module: CTM DCB.ONRT is not set up for retransmission.
-Crash code: 820 Module: CTM Illegal poll outstanding on line.
-Crash code: 821 Module: CTM Read pool not set up.
+ITAM Buffer Management - Next Buff routine entered, but buffer type is neither chained nor queued.

+ITAM Buffer Management - Next Buff routine finds zero as the address of the current buffer.

+ITAM Buffer Management - Next Buff routine finds zero as the address of the noncurrent buffer.

+Crash code: 811 Module: ITFM.M00

+CANITAM invoked on a non-ITAM system.

+Crash code: 812 Module: INITDIOS

+Direct memory access I/O subsystem (DIOS) hardware problem using a non-ITAM driver.

+Illegal response mode code.

+Illegal trap code from the channel terminal manager (CTM).

+Illegal FRMR reason code received.

+No allocated drop control tables (DCTs).

+DCB.NACD is less than the number of entries on the DCT chain.

+DCB.ONRT is not set up for retransmission.

+Illegal poll outstanding on line.

+Read pool not set up.

-Crash code: 822 Module: CTM Attempted Write when Write active.
-Crash code: 823 Module: CTM Read After Write attempted with Read active.
+Attempted Write when Write active.

+Read After Write attempted with Read active.
 No read pool present.

-Crash code: 827 Module: CTM Missing frame on the internal done write (IDW) list.
-Crash code: 828 Module: CTM Frame out of sequence on internal done read (IDR) list.
-Crash code: 830 Module: CTM Problem returning buffer to user read buffer pool.
+Missing frame on the internal done write (IDW) list.

+Frame out of sequence on internal done read (IDR) list.

+Problem returning buffer to user read buffer pool.
 Either the address of the buffer is invalid, or the address of the buffer is equal to the address of the buffer at the bottom of the list.

-Crash code: 831 Module: CTM Address translation problem in returning buffer to user.
-Crash code: 832 Module: INITMSUP An attempt was made to reenter the asynchronous terminal manager kernel for a nonpolling extended function.
+Address translation problem in returning buffer to user.

+Crash code: 832 Module: INITMSUP

+An attempt was made to reenter the asynchronous terminal manager kernel for a nonpolling extended function.
 Only polling extended functions require and allow a second entry.

-Crash code: 833 Module: INITMSM An assignment to a drop on a multidrop line was found disconnected while attempting to process an I/O. A conversational I/O was attempted using a drop on a multidrop line.
+Crash code: 833 Module: INITMSM

+An assignment to a drop on a multidrop line was found disconnected while attempting to process an I/O. A conversational I/O was attempted using a drop on a multidrop line.